This is my focus for 2019.

 - Exercise: I walk daily, usually hit the gym several times a week, and get in a 10 mile hike every weekend.
 I also try to get to the coast for a beach walk at least once a month.

 - Reading: Last year I read over 50 books.
 This year I have already finished three.
 Stories entertain and take my awareness into other dimensions for reflection and learning and enjoyment.
 Life is story, and reading is one way I learn to write my own.

 - Laughter: Every day I find something which rumbles my belly, gives me snickers and sometimes pee-in-my-pants giggles.
 Not at anyone’s expense, but to expand my awareness of connection and joy within myself and with others.

-- Friends: All over the world, different ages, a wide spectrum of experience and interest.
+- Friends: All over the world, different ages, a wide spectrum of experience and interests.
 My family has expanded, and I have amazing friends who tolerate my weirdness and share their own.

 - Primary Foods: What truly fuels me?
 My primary foods.
 Friends.
 Connection.
 Fresh air.
 Nature in all her glorious forms.
 Massage.
 Laughter.
 Learning.
 Touch.
 Puzzles.
 The Road less traveled.
 Sweating on a mountaintop.
 Wind in my face.
 Rain in the forest.
 Red, especially as a dress.

 - Learning: What I’m here to do.
 My raison d’être.
 My modus operandi.
 Fierce self-care claims: Learn Always!
 The cool thing is that learning is a constant, empowering feedback loop.
 Learning is part of the ebb and flow, the giving and receiving which underpins every aspect of life.
 I learn, I reflect, I learn some more.
 Sometimes a waterfall cascade, sometimes a raindrop, but always a flow to bring me to new knowing and new awareness of the possibilities before me — most of which appear outside of my expectations.